Taking a flight on Concorde Mike Murphy is well fed and gets some golf practice all while travelling at twice the speed of sound.

 Flying by Concorde is no ordinary affair.
 In the departure lounge, Mike Murphy is presented with a glass of champagne.
 On board, he is again indulged with more champagne, describing it as,

 Describing his first impressions on board Concorde, Mike Murphy says it is a little disappointing.
 While there is more leg room and top-notch service, the windows are smaller.

 Originally the designers didn't want to include windows at all.

-With a return fair from Dublin to Bahrain of £776 with a flight time of four hours and ten minutes, as opposed to six hours and twenty minutes on a sub-sonic flight.
+A return fair from Dublin to Bahrain of £776 with a flight time of four hours and ten minutes, as opposed to six hours and twenty minutes on a sub-sonic flight.

 The silver service catering on board is second to none.
-The lunch menu includes smoke salmon and foie gras canapes, chilled caviar from Iran, sirloin steak, Marchand du Vin, breast of duckling, and fillets of sole, which Mike describes as just like the food available in the RTÉ canteen.
+The lunch menu includes smoke salmon and foie gras canapes, chilled caviar from Iran, sirloin steak, Marchand du Vin, breast of duckling, and fillets of sole, which Mike Murphy describes as just like the food available in the RTÉ canteen.

 I'd like to welcome on board the Irish television company.

 He is surprised on a visit to the cockpit during the flight and how small and cramped it is.

 We're right in the very front of a very sharp aircraft.